 Email us at [email protected].
 We will respond as soon as we can!

-Open Collective is the software platform, which is made by a company called Open Collective Inc, and Open Collective Foundation is a separate 501(c)(3) entity that uses it to provide fiscal hosting services.
+Open Collective is the software platform, which is made by a company called Open Collective Inc. Open Collective Foundation is a separate 501(c)(3) entity that uses the platform to provide fiscal hosting services.
 The two entities are legally completely separate, but share some of the same staff members and community guidelines.

 These two terms mean the same thing.
 See our Fiscal Hosting page for a detailed description.

 Payees should submit an expense in order to receive payment from a hosted initiative.

 Expenses are paid twice a week, on Mondays and Thursdays.